SouzaGuilherme/tarball/README.md

 With the last command in the list we can get the external ip of our cluster and use it to test our toy service using some tool or the terminal.

-for the toy service tests I used the insomnia tool, below I present the prints of the model tests.
+For the toy service tests I used the insomnia tool, below I present the prints of the model tests.

 <img src="img_readme/getAll.png"/>
 <img src="img_readme/getID.png"/>